Ishan3333/Deep_Learning/CNN's/ConvREADME.md

 ___Notes___

-1. All the examples are performed with different datasets such as:
+1. All the examples are performed with various datasets:

-* Mnist

-* CIFAR10

-* Fashion-Mnist

-* CIFAR100
+2. The examples here use Tensorflow as backend for the Keras API

-2. Dataset for the example of dog vs cat can be found @ https://sds-platform-private.s3-us-east-2.amazonaws.com/uploads/14_page_p8s40_file_1.zip
+3. Dataset for the example of dog vs cat can be found @ https://sds-platform-private.s3-us-east-2.amazonaws.com/uploads/14_page_p8s40_file_1.zip

-3. You can tinker around with the things like:
+4. You can tinker around with the things like:

     1. number of convolutional layers